onehashai/onehash-connect/help/quote-and-reply.md

 start a new topic.

 The first line of the reply contains a [permanent link][link-to-message] to the quoted message.
-Zulip automatically turns mentions in the quoted text into [silent mentions](/help/mention-a-user-or-group#silently-mention-a-user) to avoid unnecessarily mentioning someone twice.
+OneHash Connect automatically turns mentions in the quoted text into [silent mentions](/help/mention-a-user-or-group#silently-mention-a-user) to avoid unnecessarily mentioning someone twice.

 !!! tip ""

     You can use [quote blocks](/help/format-a-quote)
-    when quoting emails or other non-Zulip content.
+    when quoting emails or other non-OneHash Connect content.

 ## Quote and reply